Book III — The Current

 Tactical Implications

-• Prefer Cantrips and Tactics in close combat; save Rank 3+ for moments when you have cover or distance.
+For Psionics: channel from cover when possible; wait until enemies are engaged with allies; prefer Cantrips and Tactics in close combat and save Rank 3+ for moments when you have cover or distance; invest in Focus and carry a Veil Anchor.

 The Burdens of Power